MD-Studio/cerise/README.md

 Contribution guide
 ------------------
-The simple-cwl-xenon-service project follows the Google Python style guide, with Sphinxdoc docstrings for module public functions.
+Cerise follows the Google Python style guide, with Sphinxdoc docstrings for module public functions.
 If you want to contribute to the project please fork it, create a branch including your addition, and create a pull request.

 The tests use relative imports and can be run directly after making